harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How can I export all AutoStopping rules?

 Currently, Harness doesn't support direct functionality for exporting all AutoStopping rules.
-To create a report of all your AutoStopping rules, we recommend using the `List AutoStopping Rules` API method.
+To create a report of all your AutoStopping rules, Harness recommends using the `List AutoStopping Rules` API method.

 ### How can CCM Admin roles be removed from users who were directly assigned these roles?